Assessments

 • Monteiro Interview Guidelines for Diagnosing the Autism Spectrum (MIGDAS).

-A cognitive assessment is commonly suggested as part of the process, conducted by a student clinician or the registered psychologist themselves.
-This will incur an additional cost, please see our Fees & Rebates page for further information.
+A cognitive and adaptive functioning assessment is commonly suggested as part of the process.
+These are conducted by student clinicians or the registered psychologist themselves.

 Most behavioural assessments conducted at our clinics are to assess for Attention-Deficit Hyperactivity Disorder (ADHD) in children and adolescents.
 Individuals with ADHD can exhibit some or all of the following behaviours: